JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 url: 'telecom-concepts-101'
 ---

+Its been a while working with telecom data...

-The book *Building the data lakehouse* by Bill Inmon.
+The book *Building the data lakehouse* by Bill Inmon...

 Helped me a lot.

 Also being curious and tinkering with the Pi: